 There is insufficient data on BankFirst's fees to provide a full SmartAsset rating.

 BankFirst is a brick-and-mortar bank, with nine total branches in Nebraska.
 It also offers access to mobile and web apps for easy access and banking on the go.
-BankFirst also offers a live chat feature, which may provide helpful service without getting on the phone.
-BankFirst gets great ratings from customers for its mobile banking services.
-With 30 ratings across iOS and Android platforms, the BankFirst mobile app rates a 4.6 out of 5 (compared to the national average of 3.8).
-You can access BankFirst's mobile app to control your accounts by reviewing current statements, sending and receiving funds as well as reaching customer service.
-BankFirst gets a superb consumer satisfaction rating due to comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.
+Additionally, BankFirst customers can access live chat for customer service questions, a helpful way to reach a representative during the work day.
+BankFirst's online and mobile banking platforms receive high praise from customers.
+Out of 30 ratings on both iOS and Android platforms, the BankFirst mobile app is scored at 4.6 out of 5 (compared to the national average of 3.8).
+You can access BankFirst's mobile app to control your bank accounts by looking at account balances, transferring funds and reaching support representatives.
+BankFirst gets a superb consumer satisfaction score due to relatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government agency that protects consumers in the financial sector.

-BankFirst is currently a medium-size bank owning assets totaling $445 million as well as deposits totaling $290 million.
-BankFirst's Texas Ratio is 1.43%, denoting a minute chance of failure.
+BankFirst is a medium-size bank and owns $445 million in assets and deposits totaling $290 million.
+Its Texas Ratio is 1.43%, suggesting a minute chance of failure.
 Additionally, BankFirst is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis